LucasRo7/Renderide/README.md

 # Renderide

-A Rust renderer for Resonite, replacing the Unity-based default with wgpu/winit.
-Early-stage project with AAA renderer ambitions.
+A Rust renderer for Resonite, replacing the Unity renderer with a custom Unity-like one using wgpu.

 ## Warning